Curtis Molton Obituary - Kendallville, IN | Legacy Remembers

-Curtis Molton's passing at the age of 77 on Monday, November 16, 2020 has been publicly announced by Hite Funeral Home in Kendallville, IN .
+Curtis Molton's passing at the age of 77 on Monday, November 16, 2020 has been publicly announced by Northern Indiana Funeral Care in Fort Wayne, IN .

 Legacy invites you to offer condolences and share memories of Curtis in the Guest Book below.